Franklin Vets - excellence in veterinary care for dairy, farming, lifestyle, equine and household pets. BESTPRACTICE ACCREDITED NZ.

 All these products are available from your local Franklin Vets clinic.

-Various calf milk powders are available from farming outlet stores that will meet the needs of your calf.
+Calf milk powder is available from Franklin Vets that will meet the needs of your calf.
 Choose a brand that contains an anticoccidial and avoid the cheaper brands as they can potentially provide fewer nutrients and affect the growth of your calf.
 Mixing and feeding instructions are clearly written on the bag.
 Once your calf is drinking well feed at the upper limits of the recommendation so it grows well.
 For best results milk feed your calf twice a day.
 Supplement the milk with a high-quality calf meal from a young age to encourage rumen development.
 Chaffage or hay can also be offered and ensure your calf has access to fresh, clean water every day.
-Allow to graze on reasonably long grass everyday once it is over two weeks of age.
+Allow grazing on reasonably long grass every day once it is over two weeks of age.

 A clean, dry and draught free environment is best for optimum health.
 A cover will assist in your calf’s growth as it will not be using energy to keep warm.

 Cattle must be tagged with NAIT approved RFID tags.
 These animals must be tagged within six months of birth, or before they move off-farm – whichever is soonest.
 NAIT tags are the only tags required by law.
 Animal Health Board (AHB) approved tags are no longer compulsory, but you should not remove these tags from existing animals.
 Remember to register your animals after they’ve been tagged.

 Certain cattle breeds will grow horns.
 These are best removed when the calf is young.
 Franklin Vets will come to your home and de-horn your calf using pain relief and an electric iron to burn off the horn stubs.
 This is humane, quick and effective.